IVashty/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The file _hello is a symbolic link

 17. A  script that changes the owner of the file hello to betty only if it is owned by the user guillaume.

+18. A script that will play the starwars IV episode int he terminal.